Skycoder42/QtUtils/README.md

  5. Build it yourself.
 This is, of course, always an option ;)

 ## Modules
-### DialogMaster
-The dialog master provides advanced dialogs in Qt, automatically handling modality, window icons resizing and more!

 ### QPropertySettings
 The property settings are an extension for QSettings to autmatically store properties of an object in the settings.